connorhazen/logo/doc/SLOGO_QUESTIONS.md

 execute.
 In order to get the drawing function to work, it would make sense for the front end to receive command-by-command updates from the back end so that it can store where the turtle has been, but the display does not actually update until the entire command has been run so that it can backtrack to its initial state if it runs into an error.

+* We are tentatively thinking that we will have a separate command parser that will be in the runner.
+So, the front end can pass the string to the runner which can parse the command and then send the commands to the back end.
+This leaves some flexibility to change the design later if we feel it makes more sense to put the parser in either the front end or the back end, or we can keep it as is.